Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 A flickering flame appears in your hand and remains there for the duration.
 While there, the flame emits no heat and ignites nothing, and it sheds Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.
 The spell ends if you cast it again.

-Until the spell ends, you can take a Magic action to hurl fire at a creature or an object within 60 feet of you.
+Until the spell ends, you can take a **:rsc-a: Magic**{ .rsc } action to hurl fire at a creature or an object within 60 feet of you.
 Make a ranged spell attack.
 On a hit, the target takes 1d8 Fire damage.

 ***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).